Elbow instability refers to a laxity in the elbow joint that may cause the joint to catch, pop, or slide out of place during certain arm movements.

 - Annular ligament

-The lateral ulnar collateral ligament is deemed to be the most important restraint to varus stress, though other parts are also considered to play important role.
+The lateral ulnar collateral ligament is deemed to be the most important restraint to varus stress, though other parts are also considered to play an important role.

 The inherent stability of the elbow relies on a combination of bony articulations and soft tissue restraints.